Powback/Bad-Company-2-Map-Editor/README.md

 * 0% - Terrain loading
   * Needs a lot of research.
 Help would be appreciated.
 * 0% - Saving
-  * WIll be worked on when the above are correct.
+  * Will be worked on when the above are correct.
 * 0% - Importing / exporting textures
   * Needs more research.
 * 0% - importing lightning